Freshwater ecosystem: Biodiversity

+Invasive species

+Invasive plants and animals are a major issue to freshwater ecosystems, in many cases outcompeting native species and altering water conditions.
+Introduced species are especially devastating to ecosystems that are home to endangered species.
+An example of this being the Asian carp competing with the paddlefish in the Mississippi river.
+Common causes of invasive species in freshwater ecosystems include aquarium releases, introduction for sport fishing, and introduction for use as a food fish.

 Extinction of freshwater fauna

 Over 123 freshwater fauna species have gone extinct in North America since 1900.
 Of North American freshwater species, an estimated 48.5% of mussels, 22.8% of gastropods, 32.7% of crayfishes, 25.9% of amphibians, and 21.2% of fish are either endangered or threatened.
 Extinction rates of many species may increase severely into the next century because of invasive species, loss of keystone species, and species which are already functionally extinct (e.g., species which are not reproducing).
 Even using conservative estimates, freshwater fish extinction rates in North America are 877 times higher than background extinction rates (1 in 3,000,000 years).
 Projected extinction rates for freshwater animals are around five times greater than for land animals, and are comparable to the rates for rainforest communities.
 Given the dire state of freshwater biodiversity, a team of scientists and practitioners from around the globe recently drafted an Emergency Action plan to try and restore freshwater biodiversity.

 Current freshwater biomonitoring techniques focus primarily on community structure, but some programs measure functional indicators like biochemical (or biological) oxygen demand, sediment oxygen demand, and dissolved oxygen.
 Macroinvertebrate community structure is commonly monitored because of the diverse taxonomy, ease of collection, sensitivity to a range of stressors, and overall value to the ecosystem.
 Additionally, algal community structure (often using diatoms) is measured in biomonitoring programs.
 Algae are also taxonomically diverse, easily collected, sensitive to a range of stressors, and overall valuable to the ecosystem.
 Algae grow very quickly and communities may represent fast changes in environmental conditions.

 In addition to community structure, responses to freshwater stressors are investigated by experimental studies that measure organism behavioural changes, altered rates of growth, reproduction or mortality.
 Experimental results on single species under controlled conditions may not always reflect natural conditions and multi-species communities.

 The use of reference sites is common when defining the idealized "health" of a freshwater ecosystem.
 Reference sites can be selected spatially by choosing sites with minimal impacts from human disturbance and influence.
 However, reference conditions may also be established temporally by using preserved indicators such as diatom valves, macrophyte pollen, insect chitin and fish scales can be used to determine conditions prior to large scale human disturbance.
 These temporal reference conditions are often easier to reconstruct in standing water than moving water because stable sediments can better preserve biological indicator materials.